 For the purposes of this post, levodopa medication refers to prescription medications like Sinemet, Rytary, or Madopar that contain carbidopa or benserazide.
 For simplicity when I refer to carbidopa that also includes benserazide .

-Once the B6 is clear of your GI tract the carbidopa will meet up with the enzyme that converts levodopa to dopamine, and neutralize that, which is what is supposed to do.
-Some carbidopa may get into circulation and neutralize some B6, but this doesn't matter as long as you have plentiful B6 in circulation.
+Once the B6 is clear of your GI tract the carbidopa will meet up with the enzyme that converts levodopa to dopamine, and disable it, which is what is supposed to do.
+Some carbidopa may get into circulation, bind to and disable some B6, but this doesn't matter as long as you have plentiful B6 in circulation.

 If the Hinz protocol is working for you that's great, no harm done, but it is not necessary to preserve your vitamin B6.

 Interested readers should also see Silvestrov's well-informed commentary below.